Edmund O'Flaherty: 'William Stuart'

 Edwin Booth joined Stuart as co-lessee in the management of the Winter Garden On 21 February 1863.
 On November 26, 1864, Booth played the lead role in the first of what became known as the “100 nights Hamlet", a record which stood for fifty-six years.

-The Winter Garden Theatre burned down 23 March 1867.
+The Winter Garden Theatre burned down on 23 March 1867.
 Stuart at the time of the discovery was in his sleeping apartment in the theatre, only partially dressed, and was compelled to leave his watch and pocket-book on the table when he made his hurried exit.
 Stuart, who was wholly uninsured, barely escaped with his life.
 A performance of The Black Crook on 27 March 1867 at Niblo's Garden was given as a benefit for him.

-Stuart turned to writing for the New York Herald for some time, and again in partnership with Boucicault built the New Park Theatre in 1873–1874.
-However, Boucicault withdrew just before the theatre opened, and Stuart teamed up instead with the actor, playwright and theatre manager Charles Fechter as stage manager.
+Stuart turned to writing for the New York Herald for some time, and again in partnership with Boucicault, he built the New Park Theatre in 1873–1874.
+However, Boucicault withdrew just before the theatre opened, and Stuart teamed up instead with actor, playwright and theatre manager Charles Fechter as stage manager.

 The New Park Theatre opened on 13 April or 15 April 1874 with Stuart as manager, and Fechter appearing in his own play Love's Penance, an adaptation of Le médecin des enfants by Count d'Avrigny.
 Edwin Booth, who had been with Stuart at the Winter Garden, was fairly scathing about the whole enterprise: